empant/cooling-parks-Freiburg/README.md

 # Cooling Effects and Rates of Parks in Freiburg WIP
-Temporal analysis of urban park cooling effects in Freiburg, Germany, using hourly air temperature data from 2023.
+Temporal analysis of cooling effects rates of three parks in Freiburg, Germany (Seepark, Hauptfriedhof, Stadtgarten), using hourly air temperature data from 2023.

 ## Table of Content